pret77/intershop-pwa-hackathon-barcode/docs/guides/migrations.md

 The project has been updated to work with Angular 16.
 Besides this a lot of other dependencies (NgRx, Typescript) have also been updated.
 The `ngcc` command has been removed from the package.json because it is no longer supported and necessary in Angular 16.
-The spelling of the OCI punchout actions has changed due to an changed naming schema of the ngrx action creator functions.
+The spelling of the OCI punchout actions has changed due to a changed naming schema of the ngrx action creator functions.
+Because 'defaultProject' is not a valid option in the angular.json any more it has been removed and the root project (project with an empty root) is used instead.

 ## 4.0 to 4.1